CMU News and Notes

 • In the starting line-up for all 13 games in 2012, he finished fourth on the team with 88 tackles and tallied six tackles for loss, four pass break-ups, two sacks, two interceptions, a team-high two forced fumbles, and one blocked kick.

-• His consecutive games started streak of 31 ranks third in the nation among active Division I safeties.
+• Cunningham’s consecutive games started streak of 35 ranks third in the nation among active Division I safeties.

-• CMU head coach Dan Enos announced on August 21 that junior Cody Kater will start at quarterback for the Chippewas in the 2013 season opener versus Michigan.
+• CMU head coach Dan Enos announced in later August that junior Cody Kater will start at quarterback for the Chippewas in the 2013 season opener versus Michigan.

 • Kater vied with redshirt sophomore Alex Niznak and redshirt freshman Cooper Rush throughout training camp for the starting spot.